 Planets in retrograde lose steam, clarity, and direction.
 Mars represents physical energy.
 Mars deals with war, fighting, new beginnings, action, and sexuality.
 When Mars is retrograde, there are persistent difficulties moving forward.
 You might feel like you’re spinning your wheels, walking through quicksand, or paddling upstream.

 Mars represents strength— and this is time to gather your strength and reinforce your position, rather than burn up your reserves.

-Most of the conflicts and challenges that appear during Mars retrograde will be temporary— that’s why you need to cultivate patience and stay focused on the long-term outcome you really want.
+Most of the conflicts and challenges that appear now are temporary— that’s why you need to cultivate patience and stay focused on the long-term outcome you really want.